muggy8/improbable/from-me-to-me/K4fSYHh5.md

 "This is made by growing animal meat using sunlight?"

 "And how exactly does that work?"
-I asked suspiciousely.
+I asked suspiciously.

 Again, Phanna paused to think about the answer before trying to answer.

-"It... um... uses sunlight to convert parts of air into sugars and protiens then uses those sugars and protiens to build the animal meat?"
+"It... um... uses sunlight to convert parts of air into sugars and proteins then uses those sugars and proteins to build the animal meat?"

-"Lets put asside the idea that you can turn air into something else for a second here, what exactly is sugar and protien?"
+"Lets put aside the idea that you can turn air into something else for a second here, what exactly is sugar and protein?"
 I continued.

 "Um... uhh..."

-Phanna was stuck trying to give an answer and strugled to come up with something to say.
+Phanna was stuck trying to give an answer and struggled to come up with something to say.

 "Um... to answer that, we need to start at the cell..."
 Phanna tried to explain but I ended up cutting him off.